ssmirr/appdev-chapters/refactoring-msm-queries-with-methods.md

 Ahhhhh!
 Wouldn't that be nice?
 Having a method at our fingertips called `.director` that we can call on any instance of `Movie` whenever we want to, and it would know how to perform the database query to find the associated record and return an instance of `Director` to us?
 It'd be like an _association_ accessor, the way we have convenient _attribute_ accessors for our column values.

-Unfortunately, if you try `<%= @the_movie.director %>` in `app/views/movie_templates/show.html.erb` right now, you'll get a big red `"undefined method 'director' for #<Movie:0x00007faadebb9e88>"` error.
+Unfortunately, if you embed `<%= @the_movie.director %>` in `app/views/movie_templates/show.html.erb` right now and visit the details page of a director, you'll get a big ol' `"undefined method 'director' for #<Movie:0x00007faadebb9e88>"` error.
 If we want handy "association accessors" like that, we'll have to roll up our sleeves and invent them ourselves!

 ## Instance method review

 ### Naming the method

-If you feel very confident about [defining instance methods](https://chapters.firstdraft.com/chapters/769#defining-instance-methods){:target="_blank"}, then you can skip forward to ....
+If you feel very confident about [defining instance methods](https://chapters.firstdraft.com/chapters/769#defining-instance-methods){:target="_blank"}, then you can skip forward to the [Defining "association accessors"](#defining-association-accessors) section.
 Otherwise, read on.

 Recall that, in Ruby, we use the `def` keyword within the `class` definition to add new methods to a class.
 Here, we're adding the `say_hi` instance method within the definition of the `Person` class: